-Homily for 33rd Sunday of Ordinary Time Year A 2017
+Homily for the 6th Sunday in Ordinary Time Year B 2018

 Scripture and Theology

 Being on the inside is something we all value.
 When the leper in the gospel asked Jesus, “if you wish you can make me clean,” he was not only asking to be healed physically of the terrible disease of leprosy, but he was also asking to be readmitted into society.

 As we heard in the first reading from the book of Leviticus, the Law of Moses prescribed the ostracizing of lepers.
 After the priest had confirmed a diagnosis of leprosy, thereafter the sick man would be declared unclean.
 As the reading said: “The one who bears the sore of leprosy . . . . shall declare himself unclean, . . .
 He shall dwell apart, making his abode outside the camp.”

 But why did they treat lepers in this cruel way?
 Because of the limited medical knowledge and medical resources of the time, this was the only way they knew to protect society from what was a contagious disease.
 And in fact, it seems that the word leprosy was used to describe all kinds of skin diseases, not just what we know as Hansen's disease.
 Like we did for Ebola patients a few years ago, they kept lepers outside the community, effectively putting them in quarantine.
 In fact the word “quarantine” comes from the Italian phrase “ ” which means 40 days.
 In the Middle Ages, ships coming from countries with the plague were required to remain in port for 40 days before they were allowed to dock and the sailors come on land.
 Similarly, the Law of Moses regarding lepers was intended to protect the physical health of the community.